ilri/data.ilri.org-app/README.md

     $ python setup.py develop
     $ pserve ./development.ini

 The site will then be available on your local machine at: [http://localhost:6543/](http://localhost:6543/).
-Currently requires Python 2.7.x.

 ## License
 This repository contains the code of: